bobjrsenior/SMB_LZ_Tool/README.md

 F-Zero GX also uses this algorithm.
 I just used SMB in the name because that's what I created it for.

+The Visual Studio compiler and GCC 6.4 are currently supported.
+GCC 7.3 has a known issue that needs to be looked into.

 ## Support
 Only decompression is currently supported